Itera/ansible-workshop/workshop.md

 ## Configuration as code

 An ansible setup should be maintained in a change control system (git, svn, tfs etc) just as we do source code for projects.
-Changes should be made using similar processes (feature braches, code review etc) that are used as best practices in development.
+Changes should be made using similar processes (feature branches, code review etc) that are used as best practices in development.

 ## Ansible Vaults